-This form is meant as a tool for Danish institutional investors with investments in shares in companies that are publicly listed in Denmark who address and consider the Stewardship Code.
+This form is intended as a tool for Danish institutional investors which have equity investments in listed Danish companies, and which have chosen to address the Stewardship Code issued by the Committee on Corporate Governance.

-The Committee recommends that investors prepare an annual Stewardship Report on the Stewardship Code according to the "comply or explain" principle.
-In the report, the investor should address each principle according to the "comply or explain" principle.
-The Committee recommends that the investor collects the data in a "Stewardship Report" to be published either in the management's review in the annual report or on the investor's website.
+The Committee recommends that investors prepare an annual Stewardship Report on the Stewardship Code according to the 'comply or explain' principle.
+In the report, the investor should address each principle according to the 'comply or explain' principle.
+The Committee recommends that the investor collects the data in a 'Stewardship Report' to be published either in the management's review in the annual report or on the investor's website.

-The recommendation text of this form does not replace the recommendations; reference is made to the Stewardship Code with regard to preface, introduction and comments.
-The Committee's comments on the recommendations may be included as guidelines and inspiration for companies in their work on the recommendations.
-In this connection the comments are meant as a tool.
-The reporting on stewardship itself should only be carried out in compliance with the specific recommendations of the Committee, and not according to the comments or guidelines.
+The recommendations in the form do not replace the principles set out in the Stewardship Code with regard to preface, introduction and comments.
+The Committee's comments on the principles may be used as a guideline and source of inspiration in the work with the principles.
+The comments should be seen as a tool for institutional investors in this context.
+The reporting regarding the Stewardship Code should only be carried out with regard to the specific principles - not in relation to the supplementary comments.

-Notice: The form below contains the Stewardship Code of 29 November 2016.
-The recommendations are available on www.corporategovernance.dk.
+Please note: The table below contains the Stewardship Code of 29 November 2016.
+The Stewardship Code is available at www.corporategovernance.dk/english.

-This form may be used for the preparation of the report on stewardship in annual reports concerning financial years commencing 1 January 2017 or later.
+The form can be used in connection with the preparation of the reporting on the Stewardship Code in annual reports concerning financial years starting 1 January 2017 or later.

-'COMPLY OR EXPLAIN'-PRINCIPLE
+'COMPLY OR EXPLAIN' PRINCIPLE

-The Stewardship Code is based on voluntariness and the "comply or explain" principle.
+The Stewardship Code is based on voluntariness and the 'comply or explain' principle.
 Accordingly, it is not a legal requirement that investors must address the Stewardship Code, and it is up to the individual investor to determine the extent to which the principles are complied with.
 The Committee recommends that all Danish institutional investors with investments in shares in companies that are publicly listed in Denmark address and consider the Stewardship Code.